Get started with customer relationship management tools

 HubSpot is a popular example.

-This kind of software is the best ‘all-round’ option for most organisations.
+This kind of tool is a good ‘all-round’ option for most businesses.

 Analytical CRM

 This software helps you take a deeper dive into user data.
-It gives a greater understanding of behaviour and trends, so you can target offerings more effectively.
+It gives a greater understanding of behaviour and trends.
+So you can target your offers more effectively.

-Examples include the world’s most widely used CRM, Salesforce.
+Examples include the world’s most popular CRM, Salesforce.

 Collaborative CRM